-REPAYMENT PLAN DOCUMENTATION: Simply enough, your student loans are in repayment status, but you’re making a payment that doesn’t necessarily pay off the loan at any specific point in time.
+REQUIRED DOCUMENTATION WHEN YOU’RE ON A REPAYMENT PLAN: Simply enough, your student loans are in repayment status, but you’re making a payment that doesn’t necessarily pay off the loan at any specific point in time.

 Essentially, if your student loans are in repayment, but are not fully amortized to pay off at the end of a fixed term, you simply need to document that you are complying with the terms of your repayment agreement.

 The underwriter must use the payment(s) reported on the credit report for each student loan(s) if the reported payment is greater than the threshold payment calculation above.

 REQUIRED DOCUMENTATION WHEN YOU HAVE A ZERO EXCEPTION: You will use this documentation method for any income-contingent payment.

 An inexperienced loan officer or call center lender might not take this extra step or may not teach their loan officers to ask for it.